 Sonya’s personality type is similar to Tim’s, except she’s an extrovert.
 She’s a natural leader, visionary, and entrepreneur who loves to encourage God’s people and mobilize them for ministry.
 A trained musician, she enjoys praising the Lord in song and leading believers in worship.
 She can still fit into her wedding dress from 1988 despite a lifelong addiction to French fries and other potatoey stuff.
 She loves dogs and hates mice.

-By the grace of God, we met in college, fell in love, and tied the knot one scorching summer day in West Virginia.
+We met in college and tied the knot one scorching summer day in West Virginia.
 If we were to do it again, we would do so in a church with air conditioning.
 The best way to know who we are, how we’re doing, and what’s happening in our lives is to communicate with us directly.

 Tim works as an Instructor of Biblical Studies and Applied Theology at Evangelical Seminary in Myerstown, PA, and as a course instructor and/or online professor at various other universities and Christian institutes across the country.
-In addition to proffing, he also pastors [ New Name Coming Soon ] Church in Myerstown and serves as a camp and conference speaker throughout the region.
+In addition to proffing, he also pastors Christ Community Church in Myerstown and serves as a camp and conference speaker throughout the region.

 Sonya is the Director of Community Relations at Evangelical Seminary, where she helps recruit students and cultivate donors.
 She also leads in the organization and support of various seminary events and student residencies.
 She is the former owner and operator of Grace Notes Music Academy, where she taught piano, voice, and brass music lessons.
 Today she directs the Music and Worship Arts ministry in her church.

 At best we’re flawed servants pointing to a flawless Savior, so we need as much grace as anyone else.
 Probably more.
 Despite our many shortcomings, God has used us over the years.
 Our joint calling is best summarized in the words of Acts 5:20, “Tell the people the full message of this new life.”